 Hoover Dam

-Situated on the border of Nevada and Arizona, Hoover Dam is a feat of engineering marvel and worth a drive out of town from Las Vegas.
+Situated on the border of Nevada and Arizona, Hoover Dam is a feat of engineering marvel and totally worth the drive!

 30. Visit Lake Mead National Recreation Area

-On your way to Hoover Dam, stop at the Lake Mead National Recreation Area, a vast freshwater lake surrounded by desert with landscapes including canyons, mountains, plateaus and more.
+On your way to Hoover Dam, stop at the Lake Mead National Recreation Area, the largest man-made freshwater lake in the US, surrounded by desert with landscapes including canyons, mountains, plateaus and more.

-Head to the concession stand at the marina to buy some popcorn to throw to the fish off the dock and watch the feeding frenzy begin!
-Striped bass and carp jump over each other to grab the tasty morsels and delight kids of all ages.
+Before you leave the area, head to the concession stand at the marina to buy some popcorn to throw to the fish off the dock.
+Then watch the feeding frenzy begin!
+Striped bass and carp jump over each other to grab the tasty morsels and delight kid of all ages, including me!

 31. Explore Valley of Fire State Park